Skip to content

 ) -> xarray.Dataset

-Calculate the aspect of the terrain surface from an ArcticDEM Dataset.
+Calculate aspect (compass direction) of the terrain surface from an ArcticDEM Dataset.

 Parameters: